Extreme events in dynamical systems and random walkers: A review: Formation of extreme events in dynamical systems

-For example, such an interior crisis has been reported earlier \cite{grebogi1987critical} in the Ikeda map describing the evolution of laser across a nonlinear optical resonator.
-In the bifurcation diagram as shown in Fig.\ \ref{fig_1}(a), sudden expansion of chaotic attractor is observed at a critical value, $p=p_c$ (marked by an arrow).
-Ray et al.\ \cite{ray2019intermittent} assigned a threshold as $T=m-5\sigma$, where $m$ is the mean, and $\sigma$ is the standard deviation of all minima in the iteration of the state $y_n$.
-If any event ($min(y_{n})$) falls below $T$, then the event is recognized as extreme event.
-The variation of threshold $T$ (red line) is drawn to identify the range of $p\in(7.269, 7.29)$ (shaded region in Fig.\ \ref{fig_1}(a)) where the system exhibits extreme events.
-Beyond this range of $p$, $T$ lies below the events ($min(y_{n})$), when no more extreme events appear.
-In the pre-crisis scenario, the chaotic trajectory (blue attractor) coexists with an unstable period-$5$ orbit (black circles) in Fig.\ \ref{fig_1}(b).
-At the crisis point $p_c$, the chaotic trajectory collides with the stable manifold of the unstable period-$5$ orbit.
-As a result, a sporadically spread chaotic attractor is observed just after the crisis, as shown in Fig.\ \ref{fig_1}(c).
-Few more works along the same line have also documented finding the interior crisis as an responsible route for the emergence of extreme events.
-The Li{\'e}nard-type system \cite{chandrasekar2005unusual} with an external sinusoidal forcing can generate extreme events for suitable choice of parameters, as reported in Ref.\ \cite{kingston2017extreme}.
+Few more works along the same line have also documented that shows the interior crisis as a responsible route for the emergence of extreme events.
+The Li{\'e}nard-type system \cite{chandrasekar2005unusual} with an external sinusoidal forcing can generate extreme events for a suitable choice of parameters, as reported in Ref.\ \cite{kingston2017extreme}.
 The interior crisis also originates extreme events in a memristor-based driven Li{\'e}nard system\ \cite{kingston2020extreme} and the parametrically excited Li\'enard system\ \cite{suresh2020parametric}.
 Extreme events also emerge in the forced anharmonic oscillator in the presence of nonlinear damping and linear damping \cite{kaviya2020influence}, and damped and driven velocity- dependent mechanical system\ \cite{sudharsan2021symmetrical}.
-Extreme events emerges in a fractional system derived from a Li\'enard-type oscillator\ \cite{ouannas2021chaos}.
+Extreme events also emerge in a fractional dynamical system derived from a Li\'enard-type oscillator\ \cite{ouannas2021chaos}.

-A question may arise whether an interior crisis or a sudden expansion of a chaotic attractor always triggers extreme events near the critical value of transition in any system.
+A question may arise whether the interior crisis or a sudden expansion of a chaotic attractor always triggers extreme events near the critical value of transition in any system.
 Of course, the answer is no, because of the choice of predefined threshold $T$. $T$ can be chosen in such a way that infrequent events do not appear as extreme events.
 Again, one can assign $T$ so that such events become super extreme events.
 Bonatto et al.\ \cite{bonatto2017extreme} focused those issues by investigating from the perspective of the formation of extreme events in a $CO_2$ laser model \cite{arecchi1982experimental, chizhevsky1997attractor, chizhevsky2001multistability}.
 The mathematical representation of the system is